carabiner-dev/collector/README.md

 instance of a repository type.
 For example, to read data from two jsonl files, the agent loads two collectors for each driver.

 Collectors can expose more advanced capabilities of a backend, for example if a collector implementes the `attestation.FetcherByPredicateType` interface, the agent will use it to fetch by predicate type instead of pulling data and then filtering it in memory.

+To learn how to write your own collector, see [api.md](docs/api.md).

+### Resource Limits

+The collector agent enforces read size limits and attestation count limits to prevent resource exhaustion.
+By default, no single source can deliver more than 7 MiB of data, and callers can cap the number of returned attestations per fetch.
+Both limits are propagated from the agent to every repository collector through `FetchOptions`.
+For full details, see [limits.md](docs/limits.md).

 ## Attestation Queries